Strawberry Field History

 The Beatles song ‘Strawberry Fields Forever’ was mainly drawn from early beginnings in John Lennnon’s life whilst living with his Aunt Mimi in Mendips on Menlove Avenue near Woolton Liverpool.
 It is generally accepted the almost dreamlike song is largely based on Johns childhood times playing in the grounds of the nearby childrens' home…’Strawberry Field’ in Beaconsfield Road.

 The home comprised a large mansion with gothic features in extensive wooded gardens which once used to extend right down to Menlove Avenue providing a wonderful secret world in which to play.
-There was a driveway leading up to the house which today is completely overgrown but still standing are the imposing (now replica) magnificent iron gates mounted to stone pillars topped with beautiful ornate stone pier caps.
+There was a driveway from Beaconsfield Road leading up to the house with magnificent iron gates mounted to stone pillars topped with beautiful ornate stone pier caps.

 The earliest references to Strawberry Field date from 1870 to 1927 when the property was owned by a wealthy ship-owner, George Warren.
 Later, Alexander C Mitchell, another shipping merchant, owned the property until his death in 1927.
 In 1934 his widow, Mrs Mitchell, sold the estate to The Salvation Army by means of a legacy to a Liverpool woman Miss Mary Fowler and was the fourth home of its kind opened in the country by the Salvation Army.